Ralph H. Johnson VA Health Care System

-The Subcommittee on Research Safety and Security (SRSS Biosafety) is a subcommittee of the Research and Development Committee that includes members that are representative of Research Service.
-The Safety Officer for the Strom Thurmond Building is also a member of the SRSS.
+The Subcommittee Research Safety-Instituional Biosafety Committee (SRS/IBC) is a subcommittee of the Research and Development Committee that includes members that are representative of Research Service.
+The Safety Officer for the Strom Thurmond Building is also a member of the SRS-IBC.

-The SRSS is responsible for coordinating the safety program in all designated research areas.
+The SRS-IBC is responsible for coordinating the safety program in all designated research areas.
 It ensures that quarterly safety inspections are conducted, safety training is provided, accidents are reported and investigated, and safety questions are addressed in a timely manner.
-Employees are encouraged to notify any member of the SRS of unsafe conditions or other issues related to safety.
+Employees are encouraged to notify any member of the SRS-IBC of unsafe conditions or other issues related to safety.